sgujuluva/quizapp-DOM/README.md

 **please Note: working on last functionality- counting correct result--- will update shortly**

-Made with ❤️ by me
+Made with ❤️ by Sangeetha